certhub/certhub/README.md

     $ make all
     $ sudo make prefix=/opt/local install

-[Pandoc](https://pandoc.org) is necessary in order to build the man pages.
+[Sphinx] is necessary in order to build the man pages and the users guide.
 This step can be skipped by using the `install-bin` target.

 [Certbot]: https://certbot.eff.org/